Gustave Caillebotte: Later life

 For many years, and partly because he never had to sell his work to support himself, Caillebotte's reputation as a painter was overshadowed by his recognition as a supporter of the arts.
 Seventy years after his death, however, art historians began reevaluating his artistic contributions.
 His striking use of varying perspective sets him apart from his peers who may have otherwise surpassed him.
-His art was largely forgotten until the 1950s when his descendants began to sell the family collection.
+His art was largely forgotten until the 1950s when his relatives began to sell the family collection.
 In 1964, The Art Institute of Chicago acquired Paris Street; Rainy Day, spurring American interest in him.
 By the 1970s, his works were being exhibited again and critically reassessed.
+Even as late as the 1970s Caillebotte's place in the history of art was tenuous.

-The National Gallery of Art (Washington, D.C.) and the Kimbell Art Museum (Fort Worth, Texas) organized a major retrospective display of Caillebotte's painting for exhibition in 2015–2016.
+At the 100th anniversary of his death in 1994, a major retrospective of his work traveled to Galeries nationales du Grand Palais in Paris (September 16, 1994–January 9, 1995), Art Institute of Chicago (February 18–May 28, 1995), Los Angeles County Museum of Art (June 22–September 10, 1995).
+It marked the first comprehensive (117 works, including 89 paintings) international retrospective exhibition of his work.
+The National Gallery of Art (Washington, D.C.) and the Kimbell Art Museum (Fort Worth, Texas) organized a major retrospective titled "Gustave Caillebotte: The Painter's Eye" of Caillebotte's painting for exhibition in 2015–2016.

 Patron and collector

-Caillebotte's sizable allowance, along with the inheritance he received after the death of his father in 1874 and his mother in 1878, allowed him to paint without the pressure to sell his work.
+Caillebotte's sizable allowance, along with the parental inheritance he received, allowed him to paint without the pressure to sell his work.
 It also allowed him to help fund Impressionist exhibitions and support his fellow artists and friends (Claude Monet, Auguste Renoir, and Camille Pissarro among others) by purchasing their works and, at least in the case of Monet, paying the rent for their studios.